Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Problem Formulation and First Results

 \subsection{Proposed Acquisition Function}

 Having defined a surrogate model for $f$, we can now turn to finding an optimal policy for querying the objective function.
-In this section, we exploit the decomposition of $f$ to build an acquisition function for our BO algorithm that approximates GP-UCB in a decentralized context.
+In this section, we exploit the decomposition of $f$ and its associated factor graph (see Appendix~\ref{app:factor_graph}) to build an acquisition function for our BO algorithm that approximates GP-UCB in a decentralized context.
 Proofs for all the presented results can be found in Appendix~\ref{app:approx_explore}.